mantidproject/mantid/docs/source/algorithms/SCDCalibratePanels-v2.rst

 scientists are working on the following targets:

-1) Fix the current T0 (initial TOF offset) calibration issue for synthetic data where a constant zero offset was found regardless of the actual prescirbed T0.
+1) Fix the current T0 (initial TOF offset) calibration issue for synthetic data where a constant zero offset was found regardless of the actual prescribed T0.

 2) The original (version 1) SCDCalibratePanels can also support TOPAZ, which consists of multi-panels banks.
-   It is imporant for the new version of SCDCalibratePanels to provide similar support.
+   It is important for the new version of SCDCalibratePanels to provide similar support.

 3) In the current implementation, the calibration results are recorded as the absolute position and orientation of each component, which does not provide an intuitive